CleverProgrammer/modesto/README.md

 // ... neither are these
 new String("test") == new String("test") // --> false

-// This is the best way to check for string equalities checks for nulls and calls .equals() Objects.equals("CA", "TX") // --> false Objects.equals("TX", "TX") // --> true Objects.equals("test", new String("test")) // --> true
+// This is the best way to check for string equalities.
+It checks for nulls and calls .equals() Objects.equals("CA", "TX") // --> false Objects.equals("TX", "TX") // --> true Objects.equals("test", new String("test")) // --> true